IsaiMar/isai_resume/docs/index.md

 - Lead a team of 4 students.
 - Developed an XGBoost model that predicts the price of homes with 93 percent accuracy.

+### Chat bot | Python, Chatter Bot Corpus | December 2022

+- Created my first chat bot using the Chatter Bot Corpus library.
+- Future plans to make a multilingual Chat bot that recognizes questions in other languages like Spanish.

+### Fitness Tracker App | Python, React | October 2022

+- Learned how to work with React.
+- Learned how to research and integrate components from the Material UI library
 ## Work Experience

 ###	MC Market cashier | BYUI Food services | Rexburg, ID